-The fuller evidentiary record provided by BWCs can help ensure that police who violate the law or abuse their authority will be held accountable.
-Despite the inherent limitations of BWC cameras (e.g., they capture only what the officer sees, they can provide biased perspectives, etc.-concerns that are addressed elsewhere in this report), there is little doubt that BWCs can increase the quantity and quality of evidence available for accountability purposes.
-On this issue, however, a 2020 systematic review of the research by Cynthia Lum and her colleagues concluded, "Research has not directly addressed whether BWCs can strengthen police accountability systems or police-citizen relationships."12 Whether they will in fact lead to greater accountability will almost certainly depend on how they are implemented.
+The fuller evidentiary record provided by BWCs may help ensure that police who violate the law or abuse their authority will be held accountable.
+Despite the inherent limitations of BWC cameras (e.g., they capture only what the officer sees, they can provide biased perspectives, etc.-concerns that are addressed elsewhere in this report), there is little doubt that BWCs can increase the quantity and, in some ways, the quality of evidence available for accountability purposes.
+On this issue, however, a 2020 systematic review of the research by Cynthia Lum and her colleagues concluded, "Research has not directly addressed whether BWCs can strengthen police accountability systems or police-citizen relationships."
+Whether they will in fact lead to greater accountability will almost certainly depend on how they are implemented.
 Again, our model policy is designed to enhance the prospects for increased accountability.

-One special consideration deserves highlighting here that makes the implementation of a BWC program in Madison different, and we believe more promising, than implementation in many other jurisdictions.
+One special consideration deserves highlighting here that makes the implementation of a BWC program in Madison different, and potentially more promising, than implementation in many other jurisdictions.
 If BWCs are adopted here, they will not be the only new tool for increasing accountability.
-The City's new Independent Monitor (IM) and Civilian Oversight Board (COB) are uniquely expansive accountability entities, which will make attention to real and meaningful accountability more likely.
+The City's new Independent Monitor (IM) and Civilian Oversight Board (COB) are, in certain ways, uniquely expansive accountability entities, which will make attention to real and meaningful accountability more likely.
 The two entities now have the authority to monitor police department policies, practices, and training, and to conduct parallel investigations into allegations of police misconduct.
-If the IM determines that a complaint against a police officer has arguable merit, the IM has the authority to appoint counsel for the aggrieved individual for purposes of filing and litigating a complaint before the Police and Fire Commission.
-No other civilian oversight entity we are aware of in the country has that kind of accountability mechanism and authority.
+Though it is important to recall a crucial limitation - unlike some police oversight entities, the IM and COB can only make recommendations and have no power to impose discipline.
+The ultimate power to determine whether misconduct occurred and impose discipline lies entirely in the hands of the Chief and Police & Fire Commission.
+However, if the IM determines that a complaint against a police officer has arguable merit, the IM has the authority to appoint counsel for the aggrieved individual for purposes of filing and litigating a complaint before the Police & Fire Commission.
+No other civilian oversight entity we are aware of in the country has certain of the empowering accountability features of the Madison IM and COB.
+On the other hand, journalist Bill Lueders, who has extensive experience reporting on MPD, has personally brought a case before the PFC, and understands these mechanisms in detail, argues that "The proposed oversight commission will do nothing to give citizens more power over police discipline.
+They can recommend all they want, and the PFC will make sure nothing comes of it."